-11.7.1.1 The Scheme shall determine whether or not the EA has lodged previous reports where an inappropriate benchmark is selected.
-This shall be done by reviewing previous DEC audits undertaken in the last two years.

-- 11.7.1.2 If there is just a single instance over the previous 2 years of an inappropriate benchmark being selected, the Scheme shall inform the EA of the failure, and be notified that further instances shall be a serious disciplinary matter.
-The Scheme shall audit the EA's next DEC undertaken following the notification. - 11.7.1.3 If there are 2 or more instances over the previous 2 years of the EA using inappropriate benchmarks the EA shall be informed of the failure, and shall be required to undertake training which gives them sufficient competence to provide correct benchmarks, and shall be suspended until suitable training has been undertaken.
-The Scheme shall subsequently increase the audit rate of the EA in line with the requirements of paragraph 11.8.1 d). - 11.7.1.4 In the instance where the individual has undertaken the training identified in paragraph 11.7.1.3, and where within two years they continue to apply inappropriate benchmarks, they shall be suspended until they undertake additional training as specified by the Scheme, and their competence to distinguish between the different building benchmarks can be assessed by the Scheme.
-The Scheme shall subsequently increase the audit rate of the EA in line with requirements of paragraph 11.8.1 d). - 11.7.1.5 Should the Scheme have evidence through the testing identified in 11.7.1.4 above that the EA is competent to identify the different benchmarks but has continued to fail to do in the year following the competency assessment, then the EA shall have their Membership revoked.
+- 11.7.1.5 Should the Scheme have evidence through the testing identified in 11.7.1.4 above that the EA is competent to identify the different Levels of building but has continued to fail to do in the year following the competency assessment, then the EA shall have their membership revoked. - 11.7.2 If a Level 4 EA incorrectly assesses a Level 5 building using SBEM, the following apply: - 11.7.2.1 The Scheme shall determine whether or not the EA has lodged previous reports which are of buildings at an inappropriate Level to their qualification or competence.
+This shall be done by: - a) Reviewing previous EPC audits undertaken in the last two years. - b) Reviewing the addresses associated with the five most recent (if available) EPCs the EA had lodged, and through Google Earth, or similar, identify any buildings which a QAA on visual inspection believes are indicative of a Level 4 or 5 building.
+If any of these buildings give indications of being at Level 4 or 5 the EA shall be asked to provide that evidence which the QAA requires to assess the Level of the building. - 11.7.2.2 If there is just a single instance over the previous 2 years of the Level 4 EA inappropriately assessing a Level 5 building, the Scheme shall inform the EA of the failure, and be notified that further instances shall be a serious disciplinary matter.
+The Scheme shall audit the EA's next EPC undertaken since the notification. - 11.7.2.3 If there are 2 or more instances over the previous 2 years of the Level 4 EA inappropriately assessing a Level 5 building the EA shall be informed of the failure, and shall be required to undertake training which gives them sufficient competence to distinguish between Level 3 and Levels 4, 5, and shall be suspended until suitable training has been undertaken.
+The Scheme shall subsequently increase the audit rate of the EA in line with the requirements of paragraph 11.8.1 d).

+- 11.7.2.4 In the instance where the individual has undertaken the training identified in paragraph 11.7.2.3, and where within two years they continue to inappropriately assess a Level 5 building using SBEM, they shall be suspended until they undertake additional training as specified by the Scheme, and their competence to distinguish between the different building Levels can be assessed by the Scheme.
+The Scheme shall subsequently increase the audit rate of the EA in line with requirements of paragraph 11.8.1 d). - 11.7.2.5 Should the Scheme have evidence through the testing identified in 11.7.2.4 above that the EA is competent to identify the different Levels of building but has continued to fail to do in the year following the competency assessment, then the EA shall have their membership revoked.

-11.8 Handling Other Risks of DEC and / or Advisory Report Failure
+11.8 Handling Other Risks of EPC Failure

-- 11.8.1 Schemes shall have written procedures for: - a) identifying risks, and assessing their magnitude, - b) recording/logging their occurrence and - c) periodic examination for trends - d) designing and implementing proportionate corrective action including additional targeted sampling to the extent whichever is the greater of:

-10% of lodgements for a period of 6 months subject to at least 3 DECs or Advisory Reports being assessed during the period; or

-- An audit of 3 DECs or Advisory Reports within 6 months or - The next 3 DECs or Advisory Reports.

-11.8.2 Examples of actions which DCLG consider may be proportionate will be developed and circulated by DCLG from time to time.
+- 11.8.1 Schemes shall have written procedures for: - a) identifying risks, and assessing their magnitude, - b) recording/logging their occurrence and - c) periodic examination for trends - d) designing and implementing proportionate corrective action including additional targeted sampling to the extent whichever is the greater of: - 10% of lodgements for a period of 6 months subject to at least 3 EPCs being assessed during the period; or - An audit of 3 EPCs within 6 months or - The next 3 - 11.8.2 Examples of actions which DCLG consider may be proportionate will be developed and circulated by DCLG from time to time.